 The millage rate can be found on the property tax statement or by visiting the property information system.

 Private Sewage Disposal Systems are under the jurisdiction of Ottawa County Health.
 Click to learn more.

 Utilities are billed quarterly.
 Your first utility bill will be prorated from the time you create an account with us.

-Yes, you can pay your bill online here by using an electronic check or debit/credit card (addition 3% fee with card).
+Yes, you can pay your bill online here by using an electronic check or debit/credit card (additional 3% fee with debit/credit card).

 There are a few factors that could contribute to a high bill.